-STAFF RECOMMENDATION Staff recommends approval of this petition.
-Plan Consistency The text amendment is consistent with the 2019 and 2020 North Carolina General Statutes Chapter 160D.
-Rationale for Recommendation The text amendment updates the Subdivision Ordinance to align with new N.C.G.S.
-Chapter 160D legislation; The text amendment updates the processes for approvals and decisions, including written notices of decisions to both the applicant and the property owner; The text amendment adds new conflict of interest standards for boards and administrative staff; and Allows appeals to be initiated by an incorporated or unincorporated association if at least one of the members of the association has standing.
+The text amendment is consistent with the 2019 and 2020 North Carolina General Statutes Chapter 160D.

+- The text amendment updates the Subdivision Ordinance to align with new N.C.G.S.
+Chapter 160D legislation; - The text amendment updates the processes for approvals and decisions, including written notices of decisions to both the applicant and the property owner; - The text amendment adds new conflict of interest standards for boards and administrative staff; and - Allows appeals to be initiated by an incorporated or unincorporated association if at least one of the members of the association has standing.